 Overview of BAMS Admission Without NEET

-Many students still wish to study Ayurveda even if they haven’t cleared NEET.
-For them, some colleges offer direct BAMS admissions through the management quota.
+Many students hope to study Ayurveda even with a low NEET score.
+For them, private colleges offer BAMS seats through the management quota — but you must still be NEET-qualified to take them.
 These seats are limited and usually cost more than regular counselling options.

 To help you understand better, the table below gives a quick overview of BAMS admission without NEET.